 Current Challenges in Technology Adoption in Mining Industry

 Michelle views communication systems as a major hurdle for technology adoption in mining.
-A good, high-, reliable communication system that works well under the stringent environment of a mine is the need of the day.
+A good, high-speed, reliable communication system that works well under the stringent environment of a mine is the need of the day.
 There is also this requirement of low power communication systems and a network that spans vast distances, covering remote areas and underground mines.

 One of the major challenges as per Michelle is to make these systems work under varying temperature ranges since temperatures in underground mines can range from -40 degrees to 80 degrees in different parts of the world.
 These mines are also highly acidic which adds an additional level of environmental hostility.
 All these challenges around communication systems also impact the scope of automation in mines.